The Best Spots to Visit on a Tour of Île d'Orléans

 The five gardens and sprawling lavender fields at Seigneurie de l’Île are one of the island’s best-kept secrets.
 The grounds are open to visitors from June to October, as is the shop, where you’ll find a vast selection of products made with lavender essential oil.

-From the top of the observation tower at this municipal rest stop, you can see the archipelago islands, Cap Tourmente, and the St. Lawrence River Estuary.
+Saint-François encompasses the eastern tip of the island.
+From the top of the observation tower at the municipal rest stop, you can see the archipelago islands, Cap Tourmente, and the St. Lawrence River Estuary.
 Fun fact: the estuary is where the St. Lawrence’s fresh and salt waters mix, so there are all kinds of fish living in it.

 Travel back in time to the 17th century and taste the very first cheese made in America at Fromages de l’isle d’Orléans.
 The shopkeepers are dressed in period clothing and serve up their fabulous fromages.
-There’s a faisselle-style unripened cheese, a roasting cheese called the Paillasson de l’Isle, a soft cheese called the Raffiné that’s sold only at the cheese shop, and plenty of other local goodies.
+There’s a faisselle-style unripened cheese, a roasting cheese called the Paillasson de l’Isle, and plenty of other local goodies.

 La Maison Drouin is one of the first homes built on Île d’Orléans in the 17th century and is the only authentic historic home that’s open to the public.
 It’s been converted into an interpretation centre where you can learn all about the history of Île d’Orléans and its rich heritage.